-The present ILRS network includes forty stations in 23 countries (see Figure 1.)
+The present ILRS network includes over forty stations in 23 countries (see Figure 1).
 Stations designated as operational have met the minimum ILRS qualification for data quantity and quality.
-A dozen stations dominated the network with the Yarragadee, Mt Stromlo, Zimmerwald, and San Juan stations being the strongest performers.
-From start-up in 2005, the San Juan Station performance has been dramatic; in 2008 station performance has risen to second only to Yarragadee.
-There has also been noticeable improvement at Greenbelt, San Fernando, Concepcion, Mount Haleakala, Arequipa and Katzively.
-The improved orbital coverage over the Pacific region should have a very fundamental impact on our ILRS data products.
-The Arequipa stations and Mt Haleakala Stations were both rededicated in early 2007 with the NASA TLRS-3 and 4 SLR systems respectively; both are back in operation.
+Several stations dominated the network with the Yarragadee, Mt Stromlo, Zimmerwald, and Changchun stations being the strongest performers.
+From start-up in 2005, the San Juan station performance has been dramatic and is now second in performance to Yarragadee.
+There has also been noticeable improvement at Matera, Graz, Concepcion, Shanghai, Herstmonceux and Monument Peak.
+The improved orbital coverage over the

+Pacific region should have a very fundamental impact on our ILRS data products.
 In addition to San Juan, the rest of the Chinese SLR network continues its very strong support for the ILRS network.
-The Changchun station maintained its very strong performance, and data yield continues to improve at the new Shanghai station.
-The Chinese Mobile TROS system had its first session at the Korea Astronomy and Space Science Institute (KASI), Daejeon, Korea in mid-2008; the next session is scheduled for mid-2009.
-The Riyadh station continues to do well playing a vital role in the network as the only SLR station on the Arabian Peninsula.
-Data started flowing again from the Russian Stations, including the new station at Altay.
-The TIGO system in Concepción, Chile underwent substantial repairs in the 2005-6 time frame and is now performing very well, having reached full operational status in the network.
-SLR data are again flowing from the new MEO station at Grasse, France; the French Transportable Laser System (FTLRS) conducted a campaign in Burnie, Tasmania in 2008 to support altimeter calibration and validation for Jason.
-While there it supported the general ILRS requirements.
+The Riyadh station had been doing very well, but it is now down for major renovations.
+This station is very critical to the ILRS network because it is the only SLR station on the Arabian Peninsula.
+Data started flowing again from the Russian Stations, including the new station at Altay and most recently Arhiz.
+New stations are currently being installed in Zelenchukskaya and Irkutsk.
+The TIGO system in Concepción, Chile amazingly returned to operation within three months following the nearby magnitude 8 earthquake in February 2010.
+SLR data are again flowing from the new MEO station at Grasse, France; the French Transportable Laser System (FTLRS) conducted a campaign in Ajaccio, France in 2009 to support altimeter calibration and validation for Jason; other occupations were performed in Grasse and Paris, France.
+The station is now in Tahiti for a co-location with Moblas-8.

-Figure 1.
-ILRS network (as of June 2009).

 Several stations have moved to higher repetition rate lasers.
-In the spring of 2008, the Zimmerwald Station introduced its new 100 Hz system and rapidly became one of the major data producers in the network.
-The Graz system continues its impressive performance with 2 kHz operations, a technology that will most likely become more prevalent in the network as time goes on.
-A 2 kHz laser has been added to the Herstmonceux station; several other stations have this upgrade underway.
+In the spring of 2008, the Zimmerwald station introduced its new 100 Hz system and rapidly became one of the major data producers in the network.
+The Graz system continues its impressive performance with 2 kHz operations.
+A 2 kHz laser has been added to the Herstmonceux station; several Chinese stations have upgraded to 1 kHz systems and several other stations have similar upgrades underway.
+High repetition rate systems will be the model of the future with SLR; requirements to track many GNSS satellites coupled with the additional Geosynchronous and LEO satellites anticipated over the next several years will require the network stations to accumulate normal points much faster and rely more heavily on rapid interleaving.

-A number of stations using the Stanford Counter have experienced timing (range) errors in some cases as large a centimeter.
-Calibration procedures have not been successful in addressing the problem and several of these stations have now gone to new epoch timing units - in particular the units now made by the University of Latvia.
-Additional stations have also moved the SPAD detectors.
+A number of stations using the Stanford Counter have experienced timing (range) errors in some cases as large as a centimeter.
+Calibration procedures have not been successful in addressing the problem, and time-dependent, empirical, range corrections have been made under the guidance of the Analysis WG.
+Several of these stations have now installed new epoch timing units - in particular the units now made by the University of Latvia.
+Additional stations have also moved to using SPAD detectors.